hello. we’re glad you’re

 Fill in form below, or simply call us on 1800 888 966

-John has over 20 years legal experience with a focus on tax structuring, commercial advice and transactions as well as tax disputes beginning with early engagements, ruling applications, formal and informal information requests as well as Tribunal and Court proceedings.
+John has over 20 years of legal experience with a focus on tax structuring, commercial advice and transactions, land and payroll tax as well as applications for rulings, objections and tax disputes for State and Federal tax.

 “The most rewarding part of what we do is assisting clients take control of their understanding of their affairs.
 It always allows clients to refocus on what is important to them and diffuses any frustration of being held back.”